Mithilesh1609/voice_recognition_app/readme.md

 # Voice Recognition AI Assistant

 This is a simple voice recognition AI assistant implemented in Python.
 It uses the `speech_recognition` library for voice recognition, `gtts` for text-to-speech conversion, and a simple rule-based response system.
-The assistant can recognize voice commands and respond with a female voice.
+The assistant can recognize voice commands and respond with a male voice.
 It can also close the application when the user says "close".

 ## Features

 - Voice recognition using Google's Web Speech API
-- Text-to-speech conversion using Google Text-to-Speech (gTTS)
+- Text-to-speech conversion using Google Text-to-Speech (GTTS)
 - Simple rule-based responses
 - Closes the application when the user says "close"
 - Handles wait time errors and other exceptions gracefully